mk-fg/games/README.rst

   | Does not change research time by default, as it's not a bottleneck anyway.
   | Based on very simple "ReducedResearch" mod (~10 lines of lua), which was a
     bit too linear for me.

+- mod-list.yaml - list of mods from when I last played (should include base game version number) and backed it up.

 - blueprints.yaml - misc blueprints I came up with, esp. for defence units or stuff like circuit logic parts.